-As their name implies, orangeries were originally used for the cultivation of exotic fruits, like oranges and lemons.
-Today, they have evolved into a modern structure that offers you the feel of an extension but with the light of a conservatory.
+As their name implies, orangeries were used to cultivate oranges and lemons originally.
+Today in modern times, these are used as an extension but with the light of a conservatory.

-The Pavilion orangery can be constructed in either an Edwardian or Victorian shape.
+The pavilion can be constructed in either an Edwardian or Victorian shape.

 The Knavemire is for those who want the outside to look as grand as the inside.
 It has the same attributes as the Pavilion, but with the extra feature of a stylish grand guttering system on the outside, to make the whole look distinctly different from a traditional conservatory.

-The Knavesmire orangery can also be constructed in either an Edwardian or Victorian style.
+The Knavesmire can also be constructed in either an Edwardian or Victorian style.

-This orangery uses a steel portal frame to bear the weight of the roof, thus allowing smaller brick pillars and larger windows.
+It uses a steel portal frame to bear the weight of the roof, thus allowing smaller brick pillars and larger windows.
 Also, the roof sits on top of the walls, allowing for a smaller plastered ceiling and a larger roof.
-Therefore, more natural light enters the orangery, especially with smaller constructions.
+Therefore, more natural light enters the structure, especially with smaller constructions.

-The Melrose also benefits from a decorative GRP cornice fascia around the perimeter of the roof, giving the orangery a truly grand feel.
+The Melrose also benefits from a decorative GRP cornice fascia around the perimeter of the roof, giving it a truly grand feel.

-The Melrose orangery is only available in the Edwardian shape.
+The Melrose is restricted to the Edwardian shape.

 The Ebor can be built with a wide choice of different coping stones for around the top of the external brick work.
 Different styles of brick patterns can also be built in, and around, the construction to make it suit any type of home.

-The Ebor orangery is restricted to the Edwardian shape.
+The Ebor is restricted to the Edwardian shape.